henrik7264/PY_Actors/README.md

-# Actors
+# Reactive systems using Actors
 Dear all,

-Welcome to an Actors library for C++/Python.
-You will very soon realize that this is much more that just a library for creating Actors - my hope with this project is to create a framework for creating spectacular software systems.
+Welcome to a C++/Python library for creating reactive systems based on the Actors model.

 ## Idea
 The idea with this library is to create a framework for creating highly performant, scalable and maintainable code.
 My inspiration for this project originates from the following sources: